-Since Royal Caribbean was founded, over 40 years ago, we have been recognized as a leader in the cruise industry.
-During these years, our company has evolved in many ways; however, its essence remains the same: We always strive to provide our guests with the best vacation through excellence and innovation.
+Since Royal Caribbean International was founded in 1968, we have been recognized as a leader in the cruise industry.
+Throughout these years, our company has evolved in many ways; however, its essence remains the same: We always strive to provide our guests with the best vacation through excellence and innovation.
 Our history is a succession of exciting moments.
 Here we share some of our milestones:

 Royal Caribbean Cruise Line is founded by three prominent Norwegian shipping companies.
-By 1970, our first ship – Song of Norway- makes its maiden voyage (in 1978, she is the first ship to be "stretched" when an 85-foot section was added).
+By 1970, our first ship – Song of Norway – makes her maiden voyage (in 1978, she is the first ship to be "stretched" when an 85-foot section was added).

 1971 - 1982

 Nordic Prince, Sun Viking, and Song of America enter service.